Inspiration

 sa-east-1 → $5.35

-Hundreds or thousands of bids may be submitted for a single advertising opportunity.
+Thousands of bids may compete for the same advertising opportunity.

 Winner = ap-southeast-1